ScaffoldOps/scaffoldops-docs/docs/architecture/high-level-architecture.md

 - `generator-api` accepts authenticated generation requests.
 - `generator-api` persists requests in PostgreSQL with initial status `RECEIVED`.
 - `generator-api` publishes `generation-requested` to Kafka.
-- `generator-worker` consumes that event and runs a placeholder generation-stage flow.
+- `generator-worker` consumes that event and patches generation lifecycle state back to `generator-api`.
-- Worker lifecycle updates are currently logged, not persisted back through a real API contract.
+- `generator-worker` writes a minimal Spring Boot project and `generation-manifest.json`.
+- In Kubernetes, generated output is stored under `/var/lib/generator-worker/manifests` on `generator-worker-artifacts-pvc`.
+- When a request is deleted, `generator-api` publishes `artifact-cleanup-requested` and `generator-worker` deletes its matching artifact directory.
+- Cleanup is eventually consistent, not transactional with the PostgreSQL delete; if `generator-worker` is down, cleanup waits until Kafka is consumed.

 ### Current System Context